Rhythm Club fire: Aftermath

 People believed the fire to be accidental, started by a carelessly discarded match or cigarette that then ignited the decorative Spanish moss.
 Other sources claim a fire from a hamburger stand located near the exit spread to the Spanish moss and grew rapidly.
 A large fan at the front of the entrance was also thought by some to have strengthened the fire.
 The day after the blaze, five men were arrested following reports they had drunkenly threatened in an argument to burn the building down.
 Charges against them were later dropped.
 Hotel employee Ernest Wright stood by the entrance on the night of the fire and later reported that he heard two women arguing, with one accusing the other of setting the club on fire.
 All indications in later investigations pointed to an accidental cause of the fire.

 Photos donated to the Rhythm Nightclub Fire Museum in 2015 show the coffins of the band members who died in the fire being escorted by African-American boy scouts on a train.
 More than 15,000 mourners attended the funeral of Walter Barnes, and the Natchez Social and Civic Club of Chicago raised money for the victims' families and for the memorial.
 The Natchez Social and Civic Club of Chicago brought the memorial tablet, which cost $350.00 to create, to Natchez in September, 1940.
 The dedication service was held at the Zion Chapel AME church and a local park, and around 5,000 people attended the services.

 There were no building occupancy restrictions at the time of the fire.
 Future laws and codes would limit the number of people allowed in a structure and require doors to open outward to prevent people from being trapped.

 The fire helped bring forward building requirements that were aimed at making night clubs safer in the event of a fire.
 Requirements for nightclubs now include the installation of fire protection systems, provisions for safer building finishes and decorations, provisions for better exiting systems, and for clubs to have trained crowd managers on duty.
 Calls for stricter fire laws and addressing overcrowding in buildings and schools.

 On November 6, 2010, the Rhythm Club Museum, commemorating the tragedy, opened in Natchez.
+The site where the fire happened remains empty and exists today as an empty grassy plot of land with a memorial sign inside informing passersby of the tragedy.